bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Sleet
+- Rain
-- 92% humidity
+- 90% humidity
-- 11 mph wind
+- 12 mph wind
 - 100% cloud cover
 - 28 AQI 🟩
 - 0.38 inches of rain in the past 24 hours